Astrak00/tfg-report/presentation/slides_chinas.typ

 = Introduction

 == Motivation
-This is my motivation to discuss the performance and energy impact of programming languages.
+#list(
+  spacing: 0.7em,
+  marker: "→",
+  [
+    Discovering which programming language to use as a multi-language developer ],
+)
+#pause
+#list(
+  spacing: 0.7em,
+  marker: "→",
+  [
+    Understanding the trade-offs between performance, energy consumption, and ease of use
+  ],
+)

 == The problem with choosing a language